leo-project/leofs/docs/installation/quick.md

 ```text
 # systemctl start leofs-manager-master leofs-manager-slave leofs-gateway leofs-storage
 ```

+!!! note "Note: Do not mix systemctl and launch scripts"
-Please do not mix launching/stopping through systemctl and directly through launch scripts.
-More information is available at [For Administrators / System Operations / Systemd Services](/admin/system_operations/systemd.md).
+    Please make sure not to mix launching/stopping through systemctl and directly through launch scripts.
+More information is available at [For Administrators / System Operations / Systemd Services](/admin/system_operations/systemd.md#mixing-old-and-new-way-to-launch-nodes).

 Then confirms whether the LeoManager nodes and the LeoStorage are running or not with the `leofs-adm status` command.